Things to do in Fort Lauderdale

-From its historic downtown to sprawling landscape of canals, Fort Lauderdale is a cruising paradise.
+From its historic downtown to a sprawling landscape of canals, Fort Lauderdale is a cruising paradise.

 Fort Lauderdale is a city shaped by the development of its waterways.
 With over 300 miles of canals lacing through the Greater Fort Lauderdale Area, and over 165 miles of canals winding through Fort Lauderdale itself, the city is an engineering marvel and reflects hundreds of years of progress.
 The city’s topography has changed dramatically since Frank Stranahan made his home along the New River in 1893.
 The Stranahan House is now the oldest surviving building in the county, still nestled alongside and watching over the New River.